brmson/yodaqa/README.md

 project and the Taming Text book.

-The current version is a work-in-progress snapshot that already can answer some questions, even though it's embarassingly often wrong; on our test corpus, it can currently answer correctly to about 10% of questions.
+The current version is a work-in-progress snapshot that already can answer some questions, even though it's embarassingly often wrong; on our training corpus, it can currently answer correctly to about 10% of questions (about 28.5% of questions have the correct answer in top three and 32% in top five;
+64% of questions have the correct answer suggested at all).

 ## Installation Instructions